top of page

 *APRIL 21, 2022 - DNQ (Detected, Not quantified)

-We again had zero exceedances (or detections) in 2023 thanks to collective efforts to use BMP (best management practices) when applying pyrethroids.
-Growers are also using alternative pest control products or techniques such as biological control, habitat manipulation, and cultural practice changes to reduce the need to apply pyrethroids
+We had zero sediment toxicity exceedances (or detections) in 2023 and 2024 thanks to collective efforts to use BMP (best management practices) when applying pyrethroids.
+Growers are also using alternative pest control products or techniques such as biological control, habitat manipulation, and cultural practice changes to reduce the need to apply pyrethroids.

 Sediment Toxicity Management Plan Focus